ubicucsd/crash_course/source/4_Python.md

 ##### vim-hint: navigate to a specific line in vim by going into command mode and typing ```:14```

 At this point, you can remove the "#" from the start of the last line (this is called uncommenting).
-Your Python senses should tell you that this line will now print out myString.
-Take a look at how myString is defined above and take a guess about what should be printed when you run the program.
+Your Python senses should tell you that this line will now print out *myString*.
+Take a look at how *myString* is defined above and take a guess about what should be printed when you run the program.
 Once you're ready, run the program.

 What if you only wanted to print *part* of your string, not the whole thing?
 Remember that a string is like a list (with the first character at index 0).
 So, what if we wanted to print just "Hello"?
 We can use specify a range of indexes to print from like so: